waynegm/WMPlugin-Docs/content/en/docs/Plugins/Grid2D-3D/index.md

 categories: ["docs"]
 tags: ["gridding"]
 ---
+{{% refs %}}

-This plugin, for the open source seismic interpretation platform [opendtect] Version 6.4.0 or later, creates a 3D horizon/grid from the 2D and 3D horizon interpretation in an [opendtect] survey/project.
+This plugin, for the open source seismic interpretation platform [OpendTect] Version 6.4.0 or later, creates a 3D horizon/grid from the 2D and 3D horizon interpretation in an [OpendTect] survey/project.

 ## Description